rampantdev/100-days-of-code/log.md

 ##FILL IN DATA FROM WHEN I WAS TRAVELLING

 ### Day xx May 20, 2017 - tweeting
+#Python
 Reacquiainting myself with tweepy and beginning some twitter automation efforts.

 ### Day xx May 21, 2017 - setuid/gid
 #C
 Got back into C. build an app to modify uid and GUID with root.

+### Day xx May 21, 2017 - Refactoring / modular
+#Python
+Starting working on refactoring into more modular scripts.
+Also set up a public webserver and took some proactive security measures (deactivated

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)